drewstopherlee/plex-docs/docs/plex/libraries.md

 ---
 title: Libraries
 sidebar_position: 4
 description: “But we've looked a hundred times!”
-“Not in the restricted section.
-Happy Christmas.”
+“Not in the restricted section.”
 hide_table_of_contents: true
 last_update:
   date: 2024-04-30T23:07-04:00